RobAstur/WEB-SERVICES-AND-APPLICATIONS/Final_Project/README.md

 5)  In your browser, go to: http://127.0.0.1:5000/supplierinterface.html
 6)  You can now create.
 Once the first supplier is added, user will be able to update and delete.

+## Assistance

+The base code for this project is derived from Andrew Beatty's WSAA Course Material 2024.
+ChatGPT was used to enhance the style and design of the supplierinterface.html file. to get the enhancement I copy the base code and ask chatGPT to improve the style with a student level.

+## Issues

+The first part of the project (web server + mock DAO) was developed on my laptop.
+However, I encountered issues connecting to WAMPServer and MySQL, which prevented the project from functioning correctly.
+As a result, I switched to using the remote system provided by the university, where the connection worked as expected.
+Once the project was completed, I copied the files back to my laptop and uploaded them to GitHub.

 ## Getting Help
 For any issue with this repository, please use the issues section of the repository.
 To create a new issue, follow these steps: